Bookmark this page or copy and paste URL to Email message

 boxfolder

-12 Donaldson, Myrtle N., "The Easter Plays of Muxi and Innsbruck, Austria." (student paper). , 1970
+12 Donaldson, Myrtle N. "The Easter Plays of Muxi and Innsbruck [Austria]."
+Student paper, 1970

-13 Newfoundland Play by Mummer Productions. , 1892
+13 Newfoundland Play by Mummer Productions, 1892

-14 Story from Ireland. , No Date
+14 Story from Ireland, undated

 Series III: Mexican and Spanish Folk Dramas, 1837-1967

 The bulk of this series consists of typewritten transcripts of folk dramas copied from the original documents or obtained through interviews with participants.
-Also included are transcripts of interviews and one photocopy of a damaged holographic manuscript housed at the University of New Mexico library.
-There is also one fragile handwritten manuscript entitled Sarzuela Pastoril Para la Noche-Buena (1902).
+Also included are transcripts of interviews and one photocopy of a damaged holographic manuscript housed at the University of New Mexico Library.
+There is also one fragile handwritten manuscript entitled Sarzuela pastoril para la noche-buena (1902).
 Users are restricted to a working photocopy of this play.

 boxfolder